bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

      - [x] Add caching to avoid repeated GTFS lookups
      - [ ] Investigate stops with format like "6934F" and "5053G" that are missing from both API and GTFS
      - [ ] Consider adding a stop ID normalization function (remove letters from stop IDs and try to find all IDs that match {id} and {id}A-Z, to see if there is a unique match, or if the matches at least have the same coordinates or names)
+        - [x] added in waiting_times (v2)
+        - [ ] added in stop_coordinates (v2)
      - [ ] Add logging for stops not found in either source
    - [ ] Backport to v1
      - [ ] Share GTFS data lookup between v1 and v2
      - [ ] Ensure consistent coordinate format
+2. Figure out if we are actually downloading the GTFS data
+   - [ ] Add logging
+   - [ ] Check if the file is actually downloaded
+   - [ ] See what functions use GTFS data
+   - [ ] See if anyone is overwriting cache/stib/stops_gtfs.json (is it supposed to contain all stops from the GTFS or just the ones that we have looked up)
+   - [ ] See what is using stib/cache/stops.json and if it is still needed

 ## Technical Debt Items
 1. Data Format Standardization